-In a nutshell, Plex Channels digs through all of the free content from the web sites of television networks and streaming services and organizes it as easy-to-find way – right from within Plex.
+In a nutshell, Plex Channels dig through all of the free content from the websites of television networks and streaming services and organize it in an easy-to-find way – right from within Plex.

 For it’s part, Kodi has much more content, as well as streams that offer free movies for those who care more about watching the latest movies than caring where those movies came from.

 How to add channels to Plex?